 - Lock Chrome

-Sometimes it’s more useful to just lock your Chrome browser than locking your computer, especially if one user account is shared between many people.
+Sometimes it’s more useful to just lock your browser than locking your computer, especially if one user account is shared between many people.
 This is an experimental feature in Chrome that protects your private data such as passwords, bookmarks, etc. It can be activated from chrome://flags, where you need to enable “Enable new profile management system”.
 You will need to restart the browser and once you’ve done that you will see a lock on the top right-hand corner which allows you to lock the browser.

 - Safari-like tab-view